Vyral/sean-zanganeh-blog/_posts/2023-03-20-home-insurance-an-expert-how-to.md

 **Feel free to watch the full message above or use these timestamps that will direct you to various points in the video:**

-0:00 — How to shop for home insurance

-0:32 — The market is tough right now

-1:01 — Work with a broker or agent

-1:33 — Make sure the company’s financials are solid

-2:10 — Make sure your lifestyle is covered

-3:05 — Condos and townhomes

-5:49 — Wrapping up

-Hopefully, you found that interesting and informative.
-Remember, if you have any questions about this topic or real estate in general, please feel free to reach out to me.
+If you have any questions about this topic or real estate in general, please feel free to reach out to me.
 I would love to serve as your resource for all of your real estate needs.